beatrizsaldana/diseaseBurden_shared/README.md

 ## General Project Protocol

 All scripts are thoroughly described in the **Script Description** section of the README.
-This section explains the general process of the analysis
+This section explains the general project protocol.
+1. Data Preparation
+2. Ancestry and Admixture
+3. Autozygosity
+4. Disease Burden

 ### 1. Data Preparation